Youth work

 Youth work is a community support activity aimed at older children and adolescents.
 Depending upon the culture and the community, different services and institutions may exist for this purpose.
 In general, it provides an environment where young people can engage in informal educational activities.
-Throughout the United Kingdom, United States, and Canada, youth work is "to facilitate personal, educational, and social development."
-Through participative activities and coordinated programs, it seeks to enable young people in "gaining a voice, influence, and place in society in a period of their transition from dependence to independence."
+Throughout the United Kingdom, United States, and Canada, youth work aims "to facilitate personal, educational, and social development".
+Through participative activities and coordinated programs, it seeks to enable young people in "gaining a voice, influence, and place in society in a period of their transition from dependence to independence".
 By nature and design these activities would be inclusive, educative, and empowering, and based on partnership, equality of opportunity, and respecting diversity.